Mrpatekful/supervised-translation/README.md

 # Neural machine translation

-Minimalist implementation of supervised neural machine translation on Multi30K dataset with seq2seq architecture, attention meachanism and beam search in PyTorch.
-Torchtext library is used as data loader, however I rely on tweaks, which are only implemented in my forked [version](https://github.com/Mrpatekful/text).
+Minimalist implementation of supervised neural machine translation on multi30k dataset with seq2seq architecture, attention meachanism and beam search in pytorch.
+My forked [version](https://github.com/Mrpatekful/text) of torchtext is used as dataloader.

 ## References